A bird flu primer: What to know and do

 - Some birds appear to be developing immunity to the virus.
 This could reduce the chances of continued spread between birds and other animals.

-- Developing a vaccine to protect cattle from bird flu may be possible (though it's unclear if this approach will be successful).
+- Developing a vaccine to protect cattle from bird flu may be possible (though it's too soon to know if this will be successful).

-- If spread to humans does occur, genetic tests suggest available antiviral medicines could help treat people.
+- If spread to humans does occur, antiviral treatment, such as oseltamivir, is available.

 - So far, human-to-human transmission has not been detected.
 That makes it less likely that the H5N1 bird flu will become the next pandemic.

-- And if human infections with bird flu did become more common, researchers are working on human vaccines against bird flu using virus strains that match well with those causing the current outbreak.
+- And if human infections with bird flu did become more common, human vaccines may become available.

 9. How worried should you be about bird flu?